2017-18 School Budget Documents

 Property Tax Cap Information

 If the year-to-year increase of the District’s tax levy (portion of the school budget funded by property tax) is at or below the number determined by the cap, a simple majority (50% + 1) of voter approval is needed to pass the budget.
-If the District puts before voters a budget that carries a tax levy increase above the cap, a super majority (60%) of voter approval is needed for the budget to pass.
+If the budget proposal carries a tax levy increase above the cap, a super majority (60%) of voter approval is needed for the budget to pass.

 Budget Information from Previous Years